 The House of Lords continued its examination of the Criminal Finances Bill with report stage and third reading on Tuesday 25 April.
 Report stage is a further opportunity to examine and make changes to a draft law.
 Third reading is the change for members to ‘tidy up’ a bill, concentrating on making sure the eventual law is effective and workable.

-Report stage is a further chance to examine the bill, while third reading is an opportunity to 'tidy up' the bill and make changes.
-The two stages are scheduled to take place on the same day, which is unusual in the House of Lords.
+Report stage and third reading took place on the same day, which is unusual in the House of Lords.

-Following the completion of third reading, the bill returns to the Commons for consideration of Lords amendments.
+The bill then returned to the Commons for consideration of Lords amendments.

 Committee stage day two: Monday 3 April

 Members discussed subjects including tax evasion, public registers of beneficial ownership of companies, bribery and corporate criminal liability for economic crime.

 Committee stage day one: Monday 28 March